 Many cyclists and bikers take advantage of the warm weather to enjoy the open road, which makes sharing the road a priority.

 Driving alongside cyclists can make traffic maneuvers, from turning right to parallel parking, more dangerous.
-The NHTSA reports that about 51,000 cyclists were injured due to motor vehicle crashes in 2009 alone.
+The IIHS reports that 722 cyclists were involved in fatal accidents with motor vehicles in 2012 alone.

 Sun and excess heat

 The scorching summer sun can dehydrate you on long drives, so keep a bottle of water handy.

 And of course, the chance of your engine overheating increases, especially if you have to rely on your air conditioner to keep yourself from overheating.
 If your engine overheats, pull over to let it cool down.

 In spite of all its glorious perks, summer can be a dangerous time to drive.
 Season-specific variables like more teens on the road and more work zones conspire to jeopardize that easy, breezy summer feeling.

 By knowing what you might encounter, you can keep yourself safe and enjoy the better weather.

 Fall driving dangers

 Think summer is a dangerous time for drivers?
 Check out the driving dangers associated with fall.

 Since summer heat can lead to tire blowouts, it pays to be prepared.
 Take a look at our step-by-step guide to changing a flat tire.